 (iv) The Company is in compliance with the number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with the Companies (Restriction on number of Layers) Rules, 2017 (as amended).

-(v) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+(v) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

 (vi) The Company has not been declared as wilful defaulter by any bank or financial institution or other lender.

-(vii) Information with regard to other matters specified in Schedule III to the Act is either nil or not applicable to the Company for the year.
+(ix) I nformation with regard to other matters specified in Schedule III to the Act is either nil or not applicable to the Company for the year.